isl-org/Open3D/docs/tutorial/visualization/open3d_visualizer_basic.rst

 Drawing a Sphere With Materials
 :::::::::::::::::::::::::::::::

+In previous examples we only specified the geometry to visualize, and the ``draw()`` function internally created a default material for it.
+However, with the ``draw()`` function you can render geometries with customized materials.

-With the ``draw()`` function you can create customized materials and geometries.
-First, we will create a custom material:
+To illustrate, - first, we will create a custom material:

 .. code-block:: python